 TimberWest’s support will help fund the construction of 21 kilometres of non-motorized wilderness trail, for the enjoyment of hikers and cyclists.
 Sooke Hills Wilderness Regional Trail will also link two historically significant and spectacular destination Trail sections: at one end, the Cowichan Valley and Nanaimo Regional Trails, and at the other end, the Galloping Goose Regional Trail, which wends its way from Langford to Victoria.

-“TimberWest and TCT believe in the importance of having access to Canada’s magnificent outdoors; that it should be at everyone’s doorstep,” says Valerie Pringle, TCT Foundation Co-Chair, “and their support of the Sooke Hills Wilderness Regional Trail in BC helps TCT in our goal of connecting the Trail for Canada 150 celebrations in 2017.”
+“TimberWest and TCT believe in the importance of having access to Canada’s magnificent outdoors; that it should be at everyone’s doorstep,” says Valerie Pringle, TCT Foundation co-chair, “and TimberWest’s support of the Sooke Hills Wilderness Regional Trail in BC helps TCT in our goal of connecting the Trail for Canada 150 celebrations in 2017.”

 TCT is supported by financial contributions from donors, in both the public and private sectors, who believe in TCT’s commitment to investing in vital infrastructure for safe, affordable outdoor activity, and to fostering an appreciation for Canada’s spectacular natural heritage.
 TimberWest is Western Canada’s largest timber and land management company, and the largest private landowner on Vancouver Island.
 They contribute to the economic and social well-being of the communities where they operate and where employees live, and, like TCT, believe in trails as important gateways to nature, and healthier, more active lifestyles.